-Ask any privacy watchdog, If you are a corporate person working in a highly competitive firm and mainly travel different places for work, You are ought to use a VPN service.
+Ask any privacy watchdog, If you are a corporate person working in a highly competitive firm and mainly travel to different places for work, You are ought to use a VPN service.

-If your company doesn’t have a VPN server, You are highly advised to use a top notch paid VPN instead of Free VPN services.
+If your company doesn’t have a VPN server, You are highly advised to use a top-notch paid VPN instead of Free VPN services.

 Because paid VPN services are believed to be secure and reliable.
 And your company would never want its competitors to intercept its employee’s network traffic.